 Parts of the watershed have faced extremely dangerous wildfire conditions as a drought has persisted over the region.
 Photo by Chris Mele

-Rain coming but not nearly enough to end Delaware River watershed drought
+Rain and snow coming but not nearly enough to end Delaware River watershed drought

 | November 19, 2024

-Though welcome rain is in the forecast for the parched Delaware River basin, it will make only a tiny dent in the drought conditions that have persisted in the four-state watershed.
+Though welcome rain and snow is in the forecast for the parched Delaware River basin, it will make only a tiny dent in the drought conditions that have persisted in the four-state watershed.

 The entire region is dealing with the driest two-month period on record (September-October), according to Ben Gelber, an expert on the weather in the Poconos in Pennsylvania and an Ohio television meteorologist.